Movable units are built with:

 - Contact the Housing Call Centre on 13 11 72

-- See the maintenance section on this website.
+- See the maintenance and repairs on this website.

 Transferring the unit to a new location